tzubertowski/sf2000-utilities/README.md

 This repository contains utilities useful for Datafrog SF2000 owners.

 ## Foreword
-If you have some IT experience you might find some of the steps counter intuitive.
-Eg. pagefile.sys file being the menu background music.
+If you have some IT experience you might find part of the steps counter intuitive.

+- Eg. pagefile.sys file being the menu background music.

 The reason for this weird naming convention on Datafrog's end is - obfuscation.
 They compile their OS in a way that obfuscates the, otherwise obvious, file system/structure.
 Thus you end up modifying music by editing pagefile.sys file, which usually would be responsible for something entirely different on Win/Nix systems.
 There's much more examples of this, eg. there are files on the SD card named after popular windows .dll libraries, or even DirectX.

 Takeaway is: this is intentional obfuscation of the OS.
 Backup all your files prior to modification and you will be okay.